Disclaimer: The views herein are strictly my own. I am grateful for comments from and discussions with a number of current and former EBRD employees.

 Most of the EBRD’s investments with autocratic governments fall under the category “Sustainable infrastructure” which includes Energy, Municipal & Environmental infrastructure, and Transport projects according to its classification scheme.
 A significant part of this falls under the Sustainable Energy Initiative (SEI) which as “the aim of scaling up sustainable energy investments in the Bank’s region, improving the business environment for sustainable investments and removing key barriers to market development.”
 The below graph shows EBRD investments by sector and regime type for the time periods 2006-2012 and 2013-2019 respectively.
 This illustrates the extent to which the EBRD’s investments in its sustainability projects (the bottom bars in the graph) has increased in autocracies after 2013.

 This suggests that even if the EBRD’s sustainability investments may be green environmentally, they are still quite “brown” politically.
-But why are the EBRD’s green investments so overwhelmingly in autocracies?
-Could it be that it’s easier to defend financing autocratic governments if you can claim to make the planet greener in the process?
+But why are the EBRD’s sustainable investments so overwhelmingly in autocracies?
+Could it be that it’s easier to defend financing autocratic governments if you can claim to make the planet greener or more sustainable in the process?

 The EBRD’s version of transition risks losing its soul